 1) Identify and evaluate all vacant or underutilized public lands in Santa Rosa for potential disposition to housing developers.
-In all cases such land dispositions should contain a requirement that housing projects provide at least 15 percent of the units affordable to low income families.
+In all cases such land dispositions should contain a

 There are a number of publicly-owned properties with potential for housing development.
 City staff has created detailed maps of these parcels and has begun evaluation to identify those parcels with substantial housing development potential.
 The key opportunity here is that these properties can be offered, on a competitive basis, to developers with a range of specific conditions, most importantly, the requirement that a portion of the housing units be contractually price-restricted for low-income households.
 While the specific requirements may vary from project-to-project, the basic target for such inclusionary units in rental housing projects should be 15 percent affordable to households averaging 60 percent of AMI.